Build apps

 RDF

 You can modify or extend the default RDF datasets used by LinkedDataHub.
-However, a better practice is to use the CLI scripts to create documents and import data.
+However, a better practice is to use the CLI scripts to create documents and to import CSV and RDF data.

 See the LinkedDataHub app repository for more examples.